-Author Bio: Jan Eldredge was born and raised in Louisiana.
+About the Author: Jan Eldredge was born and raised in Louisiana.
 She now lives in Florida with her husband, their children, and a house full of cats.
 When she’s not writing, she spends her time reading, going to theme parks, and exploring old cemeteries.
 She is particularly fascinated with monsters, magic, and all such eldritch things.

-Her debut novel, Evangeline of the Bayou is a middle grade supernatural mystery, and includes wonderfully spooky illustrations by Joseph Kuefler.
+Her debut novel, Evangeline of the Bayou is a middle-grade supernatural mystery and includes wonderfully spooky illustrations by Joseph Kuefler.

-“A middle grade fantasy set in the Louisiana bayou, the book stars Evangeline Clement, a Swamp Witch apprentice who is studying the ways of folk magic and superstition until she and her grandmother encounter a monster that’s been after her family for generations.”
+“A middle-grade fantasy set in the Louisiana bayou, the book stars Evangeline Clement, a Swamp Witch apprentice who is studying the ways of folk magic and superstition until she and her grandmother encounter a monster that’s been after her family for generations.”

 Jan Eldredge: There are two mythical beings from my Louisiana childhood that have stayed with me all these years.
 They’re actually the inspiration for characters in two new middle grade novels I’m working on.

 One is the Honey Island Swamp Monster.
 My big brother spent many days traipsing through the Honey Island Swamp, trying to get proof of the creature’s existence.
 While he never got actual photographic evidence, he did manage to lift a plaster casting of a very large, wide, and mysterious clawed foot.
 In homage to my brother and this elusive creature, I’m writing a swamp monster into the sequel of EVANGELINE OF THE BAYOU.